-Module on Organisational Positive Governance Publication on EPF website of the reports of the Youth Group meetings - 1000 page views by the end of 2018 from 10 different countries - Engagement strategy for the Campaign available by December 2018 Outcome/Impact Indicator(s) Target Through the events and learning opportunities offered by EPF, the capacity of patient organisations is strengthened on the topics discussed in the events or presented in the learning material 70% of the participants found that the event - material useful/ or that the event met their needs evidenced by a concrete example of how they could improve and advance their work after six months of the participation to the event.
+Module on Organisational Positive Governance Publication on EPF website of the reports of the Youth Group meetings - 1000 page views by the end of 2018 from 10 different countries - Engagement strategy for the Campaign available by December 2018 Outcome/Impact Indicator(s) Through the events and learning opportunities offered by EPF, the capacity of patient organisations is strengthened on the topics discussed in the events or presented in the learning material Target70% of the participants found that the event - material useful/ or that the event met their needs evidenced by a concrete example of how they could improve and advance their work after six months of the participation to the event.
 Young patients and young people have a greater awareness of discrimination on the grounds of health status and are engaged in devising strategies to fight it At least 100 young people engaged in the campaign by the end of 2018

-Specific Objective OBJECTIVE 2 OBJECTIVE 2 - Sustainable Healthcare for All Process Indicator(s) Target EPF raises awareness about access to healthcare, in particular universal health coverage and EPF's Roadmap, amongst its membership and other stakeholders 2 meetings held with patient organisations and stakeholders EPF promotes non- discrimination and social inclusion in healthcare and employment 2 meetings held with stakeholders EPF contributes the patient perspective to stakeholder meetings on quality of care EPF speaking or otherwise substantially contributing to at least 3 meetings during the year EPF contributes the patient perspective to stakeholders' meetings on digital health EPF speaking or presenting at at least 2 meetings Output Indicator(s) Target
+Specific Objective OBJECTIVE 2 - Sustainable Healthcare for All Process Indicator(s) Target EPF raises awareness about access to healthcare, in particular universal health coverage and EPF's Roadmap, amongst its membership and other stakeholders 2 meetings held with patient organisations and stakeholders EPF promotes non- discrimination and social inclusion in healthcare and employment 2 meetings held with stakeholders EPF contributes the patient perspective to stakeholder meetings on quality of care EPF speaking or otherwise substantially contributing to at least 3 meetings during the year EPF contributes the patient perspective to stakeholders' meetings on digital health EPF speaking or presenting at at least 2 meetings Output Indicator(s) Target

-Publication of a Factsheet on UN SDG Health 300 factsheets produced and disseminated EPF produces policy brief on high/low value care Outcome/Impact Indicator(s) Target EPF Members are able to cascade EPF's work on access at national level; EPF members hold at least 1 meeting per year on access at national level Take-up of the patient perspective on quality of care in OECD policy The patient perspective is included in OECD documents/outputs related to PROMs, PREMs, PRIMs Building awareness and capacity of patient communities on universal health coverage, in order to be involved in and provide meaningful input to policy discussions in this area.
+Publication of a Factsheet on UN SDG Health 300 factsheets produced and disseminated EPF produces policy brief on high/low value care Outcome/Impact Indicator(s) Target EPF Members are able to cascade EPF's work on access at national level; EPF members hold at least 1 meeting per year on access at national level Take-up of the patient perspective on quality of care in OECD policy The patient perspective is included in OECD documents/ outputs related to PROMs, PREMs, PRIMs Building awareness and capacity of patient communities on universal health coverage, in order to be involved in and provide meaningful input to policy discussions in this area.

 Specific Objective OBJECTIVE 3.
-CONTRIBUTING TO EFFECTIVE RESEARCH AND REGULATORY FRAMEWORKS Output Indicator(s) Target EPF produces a serior information resource health and data Information resources on digital health and health data (e.g. webinar on survey results, factsheet) Information for patients on the Clinical Trials Regulation Lay-friendly, accessible information published on the implications of the "lay summaries", transparency provisions and informed consent provisions in the Regulation.
-Outcome/Impact In dicator(s) Target Building awareness and capacity of patient communities on digital health, in order to be involved in and provide meaningful input to policy discussions on this highly technical area.
+CONTRIBUTING TO EFFECTIVE RESEARCH AND REGULATORY FRAMEWORKS Output Indicator(s) Target EPF produces a serie information resourc health and data Information resources on digital health and health data (e.g. webinar on survey results, factsheet) Information for patients on the Clinical Trials Regulation Lay-friendly, accessible information published on the implications of the "lay summaries", transparency provisions and informed consent provisions in the Regulation.
+Outcome/Impact Indicator(s) Target Building awareness and capacity of patient communities on digital health, in order to be involved in and provide meaningful input to policy discussions on this highly technical area.

-Specific Objective EPF G eneral Operations: Good Governance and Membership Process Indicator(s) Target EPF's representativeness growth strategy implemented (2018-202) Dissemination of the transparency and ethics guidelines Implementation of the collaboration strategy we emerging network and stakeholders national coalitions.
+Specific Objective EPF General Operations: Good Governance and Membership Process Indicator(s) Target EPF's representating rowth strategy implemented (20) Dissemination of transparency and guidelines Implementation of collaboration stratemerging networ stakeholders 18-2021); the l ethics of the ategy with 2 exchanges in 2018 with potential members or emerging national coalitions.
 Successful organisation of one webinar on transparency guidelines in 2018 with at least 10 organisations participating or watching the recording.
+Production of a mapping report on emerging network and stakeholders